A-Kuo/Fine-Tuned-SEC-Filing-Extraction-Pipeline/README.md

 ## Project Overview

-Financial disclosures in SEC filings are a messy collection.
-Even when companies use iXBRL tags for their main financial statements, a ton of crucial context and secondary metrics get buried in the narrative sections.
-This project tackles that problem by using an LLM-based extraction pipeline for untagged SEC prose, filling the gaps where traditional, deterministic parsers fall short.The biggest hurdle with SEC data is that it is incredibly inconsistent.
+SEC filings are only partially structured.
+Even when companies provide iXBRL tags for core statement items, important disclosures and secondary metrics still appear in untagged prose, footnotes, and plain-text tables, where deterministic parsers break down.
+This repository targets that gap with an LLM-based extraction pipeline for converting unstructured SEC text into validated structured financial records.

-Different industries format the same concepts entirely unique ways, and critical insights about growth or margin pressures are often hidden inside dense legal jargon.
-On top of that, numbers are expressed haphazardly—one filing might say $394,328 million while another says $394.3 billion—and important data like non-GAAP reconciliations frequently live in plain-text tables with zero digital markup.
-Because metrics like adjusted EBITDA or free cash flow are purposely left untagged, they require a smart, semantic tool to pull them out accurately.

-This project provides everything you need to extract those hidden, unstructured records and turn them into clean data.
-It includes the core LLM extraction pipeline, code and notebooks for fine-tuning the model, and post-processing logic to validate the outputs.
-It also comes fully equipped with serving infrastructure for both single-document and batch processing, along with utilities to monitor performance and run comprehensive tests.

-This repository is a model-serving and evaluation pipeline for extracting structured financial data from **untagged SEC filing text**.
-The core idea is simple: use deterministic systems where filings are already machine-tagged, and reserve an LLM-based extraction pipeline for the prose and tables that remain ambiguous, irregular, or entirely untagged.

-The pipeline is built around a fine-tuned Llama 3.1 8B model with QLoRA adapters, a post-processing layer that recovers malformed JSON, a validation layer that checks required fields, and a serving layer for online and batch inference.
-The repo also includes training, notebook-based evaluation, monitoring hooks, and infrastructure for caching and persistence.
+The system combines a QLoRA fine-tuned Llama 3.1 8B model with a 5-stage JSON fallback parser, schema validation, Redis caching, PostgreSQL persistence, and FastAPI endpoints for online and batch inference.
+Repo evidence includes 94% fully correct JSON outputs on a synthetic test set, 92–99% field-level accuracy, about 320 ms p50 latency, about 60 docs/min throughput, 7.2 GB NF4 memory usage versus 32 GB FP32, and 103 automated tests runnable without a GPU.

+This repo is best understood as the untagged-prose extraction layer in a broader SEC data stack: deterministic systems handle machine-tagged facts upstream, and this pipeline handles the ambiguous text that remains.

 ### Worktree